KristjanESPERANTO/MagicMirror-3rd-Party-Modules/website/result.md

 13. Deprecated: Found `node-version: [18` in file `node.js.yml`: Update CI workflows to target a supported Node.js LTS release.
 14. Recommendation: Found `npm run` in file `node.js.yml`: Prefer `node --run` over invoking npm run directly.
 15. Outdated: Found `MichMich/MagicMirror` in file `node.js.yml`: Replace it by `MagicMirrorOrg/MagicMirror`.
-16. Recommendation: The module imports `ts-jest` (used in `jest.config.js`) but does not list it in package.json.
-Add this dependency to package.json so they can be installed automatically.
-Declare every non built-in dependency you import so it can be installed automatically.
-17. Recommendation: There is no CHANGELOG file.
+16. Recommendation: There is no CHANGELOG file.
 It is recommended to add one ([example CHANGELOG file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CHANGELOG.md)).
-18. Recommendation: There is no CODE_OF_CONDUCT file.
+17. Recommendation: There is no CODE_OF_CONDUCT file.
 It is recommended to add one ([example CODE_OF_CONDUCT file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/CODE_OF_CONDUCT.md)).
-19. Recommendation: There is no dependabot configuration file.
+18. Recommendation: There is no dependabot configuration file.
 It is recommended to add one ([example dependabot file](https://github.com/KristjanESPERANTO/MMM-ApothekenNotdienst/blob/main/.github/dependabot.yaml)).
-20. Recommendation: Replace eslintrc by new flat config.
+19. Recommendation: Replace eslintrc by new flat config.
+20. Recommendation: 1 GitHub Actions job could potentially use `ubuntu-slim` but may require additional setup.
+Run `gh slimify --all` in the repository for details.

 ### [MMM-StopwatchTimer by Klettner](https://github.com/Klettner/MMM-StopwatchTimer)